 5. Relevance

-Programmatic ad buying provides advertisers access to a massive ad inventory across multiple ad exchanges and networks.
+Programmatic ad buying provides advertisers access to a vast ad inventory across multiple ad exchanges and networks.
 This includes private marketplaces and premium inventories with high-quality traffic.

 Case Studies of Programmatic Advertising

-Some of the most successful examples of programmatic advertising increasing brand awareness and engagement, and reaching specific audiences, include Google, The Economist and Turner Sports.
+Some of the most successful examples of programmatic advertising in boosting brand awareness, engagement, and reaching specific audiences, include:

-In another campaign for Google Play, using first-party and third-party data to target ads more effectively increased brand awareness by as much as 50% above control groups.
+In a separate campaign for Google Play, using first-party and third-party data to target ads more effectively increased brand awareness by as much as 50% compared to control groups.
 Google surpassed its goal of buying 60% of brand display ads programmatically in 2014, with programmatic accounting for 73% of ad spend.

-An excellent example of programmatic display advertising is how The Economist, a news portal focused on business, finance and politics, attracted a younger, more progressive audience.
+Another excellent example of programmatic display advertising is how The Economist, a news portal focused on business, finance, and politics, sought to attract a younger, more progressive audience.

-This approach led to a 17% growth in ad recall and a 7% growth in brand awareness for “NBA on TNT.”
+This campaign achieved impressive results, reaching six million unique viewers in the U.S., a 17% increase in ad recall, and a 7% boost in brand awareness for “NBA on TNT.”

 By researching and adjusting its audience, Turner Sports created hyper-targeted ads, resulting in significantly better results.